plebbit/plebbit-js/README.md

 comment.update()

-// if you already fetched the comment and only want the updates const commentDataFetchedEarlier = {content, author, cid, ipnsName, etc...}
+// if you already fetched the comment and only want the updates const commentDataFetchedEarlier = {content, author, cid, ipnsName, ...comment}
 const comment = plebbit.createComment(commentDataFetchedEarlier)
 comment.on('update', () => {
   console.log('the comment instance updated itself:', comment)